Last Updated 6th January 2021

 - Where possible, process it in a country that is on the list of the EU Commissions’ countries that provide adequate protections for the rights and freedoms of data subjects;

-- If the transfer is to the United States of America, we will use reasonable endeavours to make sure they participate in the Privacy Shield program;
+- If the transfer is to the United States of America, It will be subject to appropriate safeguards being in place as required under GDPR;

 - Make sure we have assessed the adequacy of protections in all other cases.